theforeman/theforeman.org/plugins/foreman_discovery/nightly/index.md

     KERNEL boot/fdi-image/vmlinuz0
     APPEND initrd=boot/fdi-image/initrd0.img ... proxy.url=<%= foreman_server_url %> proxy.type=foreman
     IPAPPEND 2

+Similarly, this is also rendered for Grub2 and Grub1.
+The following files are created on all associated TFTP servers:

+* `pxelinux.cfg/default`
+* `grub2/grub.cfg`
+* `grub/grub.cfg`

 The *proxy.type* option can be either *proxy* or *foreman*.
 In the first case all communication goes through Smart Proxy, in the latter case the